Nurattin/PhoneInputTextField/README.md

 *   **Customizable Masking:** Define the phone number format using a sequence of `PhoneNumberElement`s (either `Mask` for static characters or `EditableDigit` for digit placeholders).
 *   **Digit-Only Input:**  Restricts input to numeric characters only.
 *   **Length Limit:**  Automatically enforces the maximum number of digits based on the provided mask.
-*   **Cursor Position Tracking:**  Provides a callback to get the current *visual* cursor position within the formatted text (including mask characters).
-*   **Composable UI:** Built with Jetpack Compose for easy integration into your Compose-based UI.
 *   **Customizable Appearance:**  Allows customization of text style and colors for both mask and editable digit elements.

 ## Demo